Luwenxun/Data-from-Incorporating-eco-evolutionary-information-into-species-distribution-models/README.md

 File 2 Name: Phylogeny of the Chrysanthemum zawadskii species complex.treefile File 2 Description: A dated species-level phylogeny for the Chrysanthemum zawadskii species complex.

-Folder 1 Name: occurrences used for validation tests Folder 1 Description: Ten partial presence datasets were used for validation tests of multi-temporal calibration approach.
+Folder 1 Name: Occurrences used for validation tests Folder 1 Description: Ten partial presence datasets were used for validation tests of multi-temporal calibration approach.